 This post contains affiliate links.
 As an Amazon associate I earn from qualifying purchases.

 I looooooove matcha lattes.
 The strong grassy, flavour is a perfect mid-day pick-me-up, and matcha is LOADED with health benefits.

 And, you're going to need some sort of whisking apparatus.
-I have a proper bamboo matcha whisk (thanks Auntie B!), but I've use all sorts of things before with varying degrees of success.
+I have a proper bamboo matcha whisk, but I've used all sorts of things before with varying degrees of success.

 - A French press - you can plunge it up and down until the matcha has dissolved into the water, and then keep plunging once the milk is added for super foamy milk.

 - A blender - yep, a little blend on low speed in your Vitamix (or whatever blender you have) will definitely do the trick.

 - A fork.
 Yes, a fork.
 Here's my trick: BEFORE you add any water, use the fork to mash the matcha and honey together into a green paste and THEN add the water.
 This emulsification with the honey helps create a better suspension when the water gets added and you won't end up with grainy matcha at the bottom of your mug.